Quantum synchronization of qubits via dynamical Casimir effect: Introduction

 In this paper, we investigate quantum synchronization of two qubits induced by the DCE.
-The state-of-the-art superconducting qubit, constructed using a coplanar waveguide resonator and Cooper pair boxes, is cooled down to 10-30mK, where very few thermal photons exist in the resonator~\cite{nakamura1999coherent,blais2004cavity, demonstration,clarke2008superconducting, Charge-insensitive,IBM_qubit}.
-Thus, quantum theoretical effects such as the DCE, which are not considered in the classical system, would have a great impact on the superconducting qubit.
-Note that the interplay between qubits and the DCE is not confined to our study alone.
-The DCE in the atom-cavity quantum electrodynamics (QED) system have been considered in previous works~\cite{felicetti2014dynamical, Entangling_polaritons, vyatkin2023resonant, DCE_QIP,two-atom, Veloso_2015, DODONOV2020126837, PhysRevA.98.022520}.
-For instance, the DCE in the atom-cavity QED system have been studied in Ref.~\cite{two-atom}.
-The authors have presented that photons are produced even when the cavity interacts with the two artificial atoms, revealing that the DCE enhances the atomic excitation probabilities.
-Moreover, the strong impact of photon emission by the DCE on quantum information processing has been pointed out in Ref.~\cite{DCE_QIP}.
-Given the profound impact of the DCE on quantum systems, an intriguing and novel prospect comes into view: the potential utilization of the DCE as a catalyst for qubit synchronization.
+The state-of-the-art superconducting qubits, constructed using a coplanar waveguide resonator and transmons, are cooled to 10--30~mK, where very few thermal photons exist in the resonator~\cite{nakamura1999coherent,blais2004cavity, demonstration,clarke2008superconducting, Charge-insensitive,IBM_qubit}.
+Thus, quantum theoretical effects such as the DCE, which are not considered in classical systems, would have a great impact on the superconducting qubit.
+Note that the interplay between the qubits and the DCE is not exclusively confined to our study.
+Several researchers have explored the DCE in the atom-cavity quantum electrodynamics (QED) systems~\cite{felicetti2014dynamical, Entangling_polaritons, vyatkin2023resonant, DCE_QIP,two-atom, Veloso_2015, DODONOV2020126837, PhysRevA.98.022520}.
+For example, the DCE in the two-atom setup has been studied in Ref.~\cite{two-atom}.
+The authors have presented that photons are produced even when the cavity interacts with the two artificial atoms, resulting in enhanced atomic excitation probabilities.
+Additionally, Ref.~\cite{DCE_QIP} has pointed out the strong impact of photon emission by the DCE on quantum information processing.
+Thus, the following intriguing and novel prospect can be explored based on the profoundness of the DCE on quantum systems: the potential application of the DCE as an external drive for qubit synchronization.